-Like crash likelihood, crash severity also increases exponentially as impact speeds increase because the kinetic energy of a moving vehicle is its mass times the square of its velocity (m v^2).
+Like crash likelihood, crash severity also increases exponentially as impact speeds increase because the kinetic energy of a moving vehicle is its mass times the square of its velocity ($m v^2$).
 This relationship is borne out in crash data.
-Bowie and Walz (1994) analyzed seven years of data of tow-away crashes and found that the likelihood of severe injury is only 2.6 percent when crash speed differentials are 11 to 20 mph, but increases to 11 percent when crash speed differentials are 31 to 40 mph.
+Bowie and Walz (1994) analyzed seven years of data of tow-away crashes and found that the likelihood of severe injury is only 2.6 percent when crash speed differentials are 11 to 20 mph, but increases to 11 percent when crash speed differentials are 21 to 30 mph and 29 percent when crash speed differentials are 31 to 40 mph.